I am not sure what comes to your mind when you hear the word ‘radical.’

 My strength versus God’s power

 It is not possible for us to live a radical Christian life in our own strength.
-Apostle Peter tried it but failed.
-But this same Peter died the death of a radical disciple.
+We can take the example of Apostle Peter who tried his best to follow Jesus but failed.
+However, please note that this same Peter finally got it right.
+He began to live out the teachings of Jesus from the inside.
+What an amazing turn around as Peter became on the most effective disciples of Christ and eventually he died the death of a radical disciple.

 How did that happen?